shreeramv98/Detection-of-Credit-Card-Fraud/README.md

 OBJECTIVE :
 ------------
-The objective of this project is to create a credit card fraud detection system capable of detecting and preventing fraudulent transactions.
-The project's goal is to provide financial institutions with a robust and automated mechanism to protect their customers from unauthorized and fraudulent credit card activities, thereby improving security and trust in electronic payment systems.
+This project aims to develop a robust credit card fraud detection system to proactively prevent fraudulent transactions.
+Leveraging advanced machine learning techniques, our goal is to provide financial institutions with an automated tool to safeguard their customers from unauthorized activities, thereby enhancing trust in electronic payment systems.
+By analyzing transaction data and employing methods like anomaly detection and machine learning algorithms such as Logistic Regression, Decision Trees, and Gradient Boosting, we identify fraudulent transactions amidst legitimate ones.
+We address challenges like imbalanced data using resampling techniques and evaluate model performance using metrics like Accuracy, Precision, Recall, and ROC-AUC.
+Emphasizing continuous monitoring and human review, we ensure adaptability to emerging fraud trends.
+Our commitment to iterative refinement, informed by real-time insights and evolving fraud strategies, underscores our dedication to leveraging machine learning for societal benefit, particularly in safeguarding financial security in the digital era.

 How to Detect Credit Card Fraud:
 ---------------------------------